SARAB0297/Password-Generator/README.md

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+Tech stack used: CSS, JS , React JS, Elements like hooks, functions involving useEffect, useRef and useCallback(for optimisation) along with Tailwind CSS.

 Currently, two official plugins are available: